 - Becoming startled by bright light (most common in pets with cataracts)

 - Cloudy eyes

-Vision loss in cats can have very similar signs, however cat owners may also notice increased vocalization, disorientation and widely dilated pupils.
+Vision loss in cats can have very similar signs.
+However, cat owners may also notice increased vocalization, disorientation, and dilated pupils.

 Testing Your Dog’s Eyesight